openfoodfacts/nutripatrol-frontend/README.md

 # nutripatrol-frontend
-The front-end (React) of nutripatrol moderation tool
+The front-end (React) of nutripatrol moderation tool.
+It is deployed @ https://nutripatrol.openfoodfacts.net/

 ## Get started 🎯